gleannyc/documentation/docs/docs/visualizing-data/Attributes-Tray.md

 Some data models have many different attributes and before saving or sharing a view, you may want to tailor which attributes are saved into the view.
 For this, you will want to hide attributes.
 To hide an attribute:

-1. From the right hand menu in the visualization page select the `Model` tab at the top
+1. From the right-hand menu in the visualization page select the `Model` tab at the top
 2. From the `Attributes` list you can select an eye icon to hide or reveal an attribute

 ## Attribute Filters